Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-26-getting-started-with-ansible.md

 We could just make bash scripts, but Ansible is much cleaner because it takes care of so many edge cases - the kind we usually take care of with longer and increasingly complex bash scripts.

 Ansible tasks are idempotent.
-Without a lot of extra coding, CLI command and bash scripts are usually **not** safetly run again and again.
+Without a lot of extra coding, CLI command and bash scripts are usually **not** safety run again and again.
 Ansible uses "Facts", which is system and environment information it gathers before running tasks.
 It uses these to check state and see if it needs to change anything in order to get the desired outcome.
 This makes it safe to run Ansible tasks against a server over and over again.

 Let's see how we can start using Ansible.
 We're start basic and then add in some of Ansible's features to get a working Ansible Role